Protorosauria: Cladogram

 Although Protorosauria as a whole is often found to be a paraphyletic, a large group of former "protorosaurs" (excluding Protorosaurus) is frequently found to be monophyletic.
 This clade was given the name "Tanysauria" by Spiekman et al. in 2024.

+Jenkins et al, 2026 found strong support on morphological grounds for Pantestudines to be nested within Archosauromorpha, more closely related to modern archosaurs than to classic early archosauromorph Protorosaurus, suggesting that the ancestor of Pantestudines was "protosaurian"-like, which is supported by some anatomical features of early Pantestudines.
+They also found Eunotosaurus to be a millerettid stem-reptile unrelated to Pantestudines.